Lewistown, Montana: Government

+The city commission is the governing body of Lewistown.
+They hire a city manager who is the administrative head of city government.
+The commission has six members representing three wards and one at large member for a total of seven members.
+Members are elected for four years.

 Education

 Lewistown Public Schools educates students from kindergarten through 12th grade.
 There are three elementary schools, a middle school, and Fergus High School.
 They are known as the Golden Eagles.